tdep-developers/tdep-tutorials/03_thermodynamics/README.md

 4. Calculating the thermal expansion

-The end goal of this tutorial is to compute the lattice parameters of silicon in order to approximate the thermal expansion of silicon.When computing properties at finite temperature, thermal expansion can have a significant impact, thus making the prediction of the equilibrium volume an important step.
+The end goal of this tutorial is to compute the lattice parameters of silicon in order to approximate the thermal expansion of silicon.
+When computing properties at finite temperature, thermal expansion can have a significant impact, thus making the prediction of the equilibrium volume an important step.
-When working at 0K, the equilibrium volume can be computed using a model equation of state to fit potential energy vs volume data.
+When working at fixed temperature, the equilibrium volume can be computed using a model equation of state to fit potential energy vs volume data.
-For example, here is the equation of state of bcc Zirconium fitted with the Vinet model.
+For example, here is the equation of state of silicon fitted with the Vinet model.
 <p align="center">
 	<img src="solutions/silicon_vinet_200K_example.png" width="450"/>
   <figcaption><center><em>Equation of state of bcc Zr computed without effects of temperature.</a></em></center></figcaption>